ituitis-akyildizer16/Krill/docs/privacy.md

 Nothing else opens a socket.
 No update checks, no telemetry, no crash reporting, no analytics endpoints, no DNS lookups beyond the Ollama host.

+## What is collected

+When you run `krill ask`, these are sent to the local model:

+- branch name and dirty-file count
+- up to `max_blame_lines` lines of blame for the target file